doubledherin/gatsby-p5-starter/README.md

 ```
 2. In your Github repo, click Settings, then scroll all the way down to **Github Pages**.
 Confirm that your source page for Github Pages is set to `gh-pages` (if it isn't, set it to `gh-pages`).
 3. Run `npm run deploy` and *a few minutes after the deploy completes*, you should see the site at `<username>.github.io/<pathPrefix>`.

-### Option 2: (Not currently working) Deployment to your github.io subdomain
-1. In your Github repo, click Settings, scroll down to Github Pages, and select `master` for your source page.
-2. In your `package.json`, under `scripts`, change the entry for `"deploy"` by removing `--prefix-paths` and by adding `-b master` to the end.
-It should look like this: `"deploy": "gatsby build && gh-pages -d public -b master"`
-3. Run `npm run deploy` and  *a few minutes after the deploy completes*, you should see the site at `username.github.io`.
-4. If you'd like, remove the `pathPrefix` entry in the `gatsby-config.js` file, as it's only needed for deployment to a specific path.

 ## 💫 Deployment to Other Nice Places
 If you're interested in hosting your  site somewhere other than Github Pages, check out the [**Gatsby docs**](https://www.gatsbyjs.org/docs/deploying-and-hosting/).
 There are tons of options.